Rocky Mountain Kiln Dry

 CSWoods is running a state-of-the-art AirVac kiln, made by Vacutherm, allowing us to dry material in a very short time frame - from green to dry in a week and a half for most species, and much less on material already in stock.
 This programmable machine has a low defect rate, and is able to actually flatten lumber.
 The computer controlled system is able to recondition the skin on material so that it releases moisture at a controlled rate, keeping the tension in the lumber low.
 This 2500 board foot kiln (5' wide by 18' long) has been running consistently for the last few years, and we have dried a wide variety of species and thicknesses.
 We are thrilled with the results!
 Do you need dry slabs right away for a special project?
 We are happy to answer questions and schedule dry times.
 Please call.

-The original solar kiln at Collector's Specialty Woods has been converted to a 7000 board foot DH Kiln.
+The original solar kiln at Collector's Specialty Woods has been converted to a 10,000 board foot DH Kiln.
 This included the installation of fans, a dehumidification box, drainage system, and power storage area.
 Dehumidification kilns use the continuous cycling of heat and water condensation to dry lumber.
-Instead or heating the lumber till it releases moisture into the air, and then venting the saturated heated air, water is condensed on dehumidifier coils and then removed as liquid.
+Instead of heating the lumber until it releases moisture into the air, and then venting the saturated heated air, water is condensed on dehumidifier coils and then removed as liquid.
 When the hot air passes over the cold refrigeration coils, the evaporated moisture from the wood condenses to liquid and drains away.
 This recycling of heated air is more efficient, and although these kilns use electricity to both heat and cycle the air, a set of four large electric thermal storage units, heated during off peak hours, are used to store and disperse heat when needed, adding to the energy efficiency of our kiln drying operation.

 CSWoods Dehumidification Kiln